ClojureBridgeMelbourne/curriculum/outline/setup.md

 * Java, a "virtual machine" that Clojure runs atop of
 * Leiningen, a tool for running Clojure programs
 * Light Table, an editor for Clojure and other programming languages
-* Git, a program for managing your program's code, which is included in the Heroku Toolbelt

 ## Instructions by operating system